breakdowns/slam-mirrorbot/README.md

 - Move that file to the root of mirrorbot, and rename it to credentials.json
 - Visit [Google API page](https://console.developers.google.com/apis/library)
 - Search for Drive and enable it if it is disabled
-- Finally, run the script to generate token file (token.pickle) for Google Drive:
+- Finally, run the script to generate **token.pickle** file for Google Drive:
 ```
 pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib
 python3 generate_drive_token.py